-- Casa de la Paz: If you want a hotel with the most central location in Guanajuato, this is it.
-The La Paz Plaza right outside the front door is a always a happening scene right in the enter of Guanajuato.
+- Hotel de la Paz: If you want a hotel with the most central location in Guanajuato, this is it.
+The La Paz Plaza right outside the front door is always a happening scene right in the enter of Guanajuato.
 That and the big elegant rooms make this a smart choice.

 Worth the Splurge